-1. Microscopy for Cancer Research A laboratory course.
+1. Microscopy for Cancer Research.
+A Laboratory Course.
 An introduction to the biology of cancer.
 Various methods of light microscopy are primary teaching techniques.
 Sessions consist of lectures and/or demonstrations, followed by a laboratory in which students will examine specially prepared materials.
 Microscopes will be provided.
 Methods of light microscopy, autoradiography, enzymecytochemistry, immunofluorescence, cytology of tissue culture, etc. will be emphasized.
-Other materials will deal with microscopic anatomy of normal and neoplastic tissues (i.e. liver and hepatoma; white blood cells and leukemia).
+Other materials will deal with microscopic anatomy of normal and neoplastic tissues (i.e. liver and hepatoma: white blood cells and leukemia).
 Third trimester.
 E. P. deHarven, S. S. Sternberg, and staff.

-2. Virology A formal course in which major emphasis is placed on the basic mechanisms in the biology of animal viruses.
+2. Virology.
+A formal course in which major emphasis is placed on the basic mechanisms in the biology of animal viruses.
 The topics considered include virus structure and composition; assay of viruses and viral-specific products; interaction of viruses with receptors and antibodies; syntheses of viral nucleic acids and proteins and assembly of viral particles; structural and functional alterations in viral-infected cells; pathogenesis of viral diseases; and viral genetics.
-Third trimester.
-P. J. Gomatos and staff.
+Not offered in 1973-74.

-3. Tumor Biology A series of lectures on basic aspects of the cancer cell including cell differentiation, viral and chemical carcinogenesis, tumor antigens, genetics, and the physical and biochemical behavior of cancer cells.
-Not offered in 1974-75.

-4. Tumorigenesis A series of lectures dealing with carcinogenesis and related subjects.
+3. Tumor Biology.
+A series of lectures on basic aspects of the cancer cell including cell differentiation, viral and chemical carcinogenesis, tumor antigens, genetics, and the physical and biochemical behavior of cancer cells.
+Not offered in 1973-74.
+4. Tumorigenesis.
+A series of lectures dealing with carcinogenesis and related subjects.
 Topics include the nature of neoplastic changes in vivo and in vitro; comparison of chemicals, viruses, and physical agents; metabolism and mechanism of action of chemical carcinogens; and genetic, hormonal, and immunological factors involved in carcinogenesis.
-Not offered in 1974-75.
+Not offered in 1973-74.

-5. Genetics Seminar Described on p.
+5. Genetics Seminar.
+Described on p.
 15 under the Field of Genetics.

-6. General Microbiology Described on p.
-27 under Interdivisional Courses.
+6. General Microbiology.
+Described on p.
+26 under Interdivisional Courses.